gshipley/enterprise_training/AdminTraining.md

 	# cat $keyfile
 	# echo $KEY

-If you perfomed the above steps correctly, you should see output similiar to this:
+If you performed the above steps correctly, you should see output similar to this:

 	key example.com {
   		algorithm HMAC-MD5;